 My love for my hometown is visibly expressed throughout my blog.
 It’s also evident that I keep my quest going for exploring every inch of Delhi!
-I have writing about the history of the national capital a lot and today I would like to present a different side of Delhi which is a connoisseur of food.
+I have writing about the history of the national capital a lot.
+Today I would like to present a different side of Delhi, a connoisseur of food with a detailed Farzi Café Delhi Review.
 It is undoubtedly a known fact that most Delhiites are foodies and which is why we have a variety of restaurants in Delhi.

 I started my hunt by Farzi Café which is located in Delhi NCR – both in Gurgaon and in Connaught Place as well.
 Gurgaon is well known for being the IT hub of Delhi and which is why the Cyber Hub there is equally important.
 Cyber Hub has a party vibe catering to all generations with upcoming restaurants, shopping, and cafes.
 Thus Farzi is one of the best restaurants in the area.
 Hardly 5 years old, Farzi Café has established a name for itself for its known pan-Indian flavors amalgamated with international flavors.
 The restaurant boats the recipes by chef Himanshu Saini who won US’s Chef’s Hunt just before he launched Farzi Café in 2014.
 Farzi Café has now become one of the best Indian restaurants in Delhi in fine dining.

 The restaurant throughout have dim lights, with a bar in the center and stage in one corner for live performances.
 Although I always love the restaurants bright and full of light, I still decided to give Farzi Cafe a try.
 I was headed for lunch on a Saturday so no booking was required, but might be required on a weekday lunch because of surrounding offices or for dinners.